-An epoch is a period of 100 blocks; epoch n begins at block n \ 100and ends at block n \ 100 + 99.
-A checkpoint for epoch n is a block with number n \ 100 - 1; in a smoothly running blockchain there will usually be only one checkpoint per epoch, but due to natural network latency or deliberate attacks there may be multiple competing checkpoints during some epochs.
+An epoch is a period of 100 epochs; epoch n begins at block n \ 100 and ends at block n\100+99.
+A checkpoint for epoch n is a block with number n\100-1; in a smoothly running blockchain there will usually be one checkpoint per epoch, but due to network latency or deliberate attacks there may be multiple competing checkpoints.
 The parent checkpoint of a checkpoint is the 100th ancestor of the checkpoint block, and an ancestor checkpoint of a checkpoint is either the parent checkpoint, or an ancestor checkpoint of the parent checkpoint.
 We define the ancestry hash of a checkpoint as follows:

-- The ancestry hash of the implied "genesis checkpoint" of epoch 0 is thirty two zero bytes. - The ancestry hash of any other checkpoint is the keccak256 hash of the ancestry hash of its parent checkpoint concatenated with the hash of the checkpoint.
+- The ancestry hash of the implied "genesis checkpoint" before epoch 0 is zero. - The ancestry hash of any other checkpoint is the keccsk256 hash of the ancestry hash of its parent concatenated with the hash of the checkpoint.